drteresavasquez/Bangazon-Ruby-on-Rails-Web-Interface/README.md

 A user of this Web Interface can buy and sell items as well as interact with products on the site once authenticated.

+A deployed version of the app can be found at [https://stark-woodland-67672.herokuapp.com/](https://stark-woodland-67672.herokuapp.com/).

 ## Software Versions

 Ruby 2.4.2